 Living with other elderly people like themselves and provided with entertainment and recreational opportunities and timely availability of good healthcare, personal care and feeding, placing your aged parents could actually be a far better option than you may considered.

-The good thing is that not only are care homes in Nigeria government regulated, the need to correct negative impressions about the care home model of elderly care and make it acceptable to the public is an additional motivational factor driving excellence in their caregiving.
+The good thing is that not only are care homes in Nigeria government regulated, but the need to correct negative impressions about the care home model of elderly care and make it acceptable to the public is also an additional motivational factor driving excellence in their caregiving.
 Some care homes in Nigeria include the likes of Winiseph Care Home, Rockgarden Homes, Elderly Care Home among others.

 What are your thoughts on caring for your aged parents in Nigeria?
 Let’s hear from you in the comment section below.
 Have you enjoyed this article?
 Please share with others.

-www.mymedicalbank.com is Nigeria’s no.1 digital platform that connects consumers with healthcare providers, health information and access to their health records from any location or care setting.
+www.mymedicalbank.com is Nigeria’s no.1 digital platform that connects consumers with healthcare providers, health information, and access to their health records from any location or care setting.
 For enquiries, go to www.mymedicalbank.com/contact

 One thought on “5 Ways to Care for Your Elderly Parents in Nigeria”